unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * #491 DataTemplateSelector.SelectTemplate is not called on iOS and Android.
 The behavior is now closer to UWP.
  * 144268 / #493 : Resources outside of 'en' folder not working
  * Support for duplicate XAML `AutomationProperties.Name`
+ * `ListViewBase.SelectedItems` is updated on selection change in Single selection mode

 ## Release 1.42